jasperanders/ContentMachine/content/resources/03 🎱 Kubernetes/03 SSL Encryption using Cert Manager.md

 Installation guide: https://cert-manager.io/docs/installation/
 Setup Tutorial: https://cert-manager.io/docs/tutorials/acme/ingress/
 ---

 # Enable HTTPS with Cert Bot

-- [ ] SSL termination
+In this section, we want to enable HTTPS traffic to our cluster.
+For this we need a certificate issuer, that is [Let's Encrypt](https://letsencrypt.org/), and we then specify an ingress resource to terminate our SSL connection.

-- [ ] Make sure port 443 is open, both on your machine and in the cloud provider.
+**Important:** The standard port for HTTPS traffic is 443.
+So make sure port 443 is open, both on your firewall and that your cloud provider does not block traffic to this port.
+Otherwise, you won't be able to reach your application at all.

+With this out of the way, let's get started:

 1. Install Cert Manager into the Cluster